-You'll usually work in an office.
-You may spend time travelling to meetings and visiting contractors and suppliers.
+You may also spend time travelling to meetings and visiting contractors and suppliers.

 6. Career path and progression

-If you're involved in project management in the IT industry, you could get a certificate in project management through the Chartered Institute for IT.
+If you're working in the IT industry, you could get a certificate in project management through The Chartered Institute for IT (BCS).

 With experience, you could move into senior management or become a freelance consultant.